 Instead of seeing each Machine Learning (ML) method as a “shiny new object”, here is an attempt to create a unified picture.
 There is no consensus when it comes to an ontology for ML methods; organizational principles are simply ways to get our arms around knowledge so that we are not swamped by too many unconnected notions.

 A powerful organization of the concepts or Ontology of ML is based on conditional expectation.

 ISVs are commonplace in software and technology business.
 Per Wikipedia, an independent software vendor (ISV) is an organization specializing in making software, designed for mass or niche markets.
-This is in contrast to software developed for in-house use only within an…Continue
+This is in contrast to software developed for in-house use only within an organization or software designed or adapted for a single, specific…Continue

 Added by PG Madhavan on March 8, 2016 at 11:30am — No Comments

 An insightful person once said, “Prediction is like driving your car forward by looking only at the rearview mirror!”.
 If the road is dead-straight, you are good . . .
 UNLESS there is a stalled vehicle ahead in the middle of the road.

 We should consider short-term and long-term prediction separately.
 Long-term prediction is nearly a lost cause.
 In the 80’s and 90’s, chaos and complexity theorists showed us that things can spin out of control even when we have perfect…Continue